Harpreet-trnre/ai-ml-harpreet/README.md

 b) Regular Audits: Conducting regular audits of machine learning models to assess and mitigate bias.
 This involves reviewing both the training data and the output decisions of the model periodically.

 Need for Large Datasets:
-Challenge: The effectiveness of machine learning models often depends on the quantity and qualityof the training data.
+Challenge: The effectiveness of machine learning models often depends on the quantity and quality of the training data.
 Gathering large, high-quality datasets can be prohibitively expensive and time-consuming.
 Solutions:
 a) Data Augmentation: Techniques such as image rotation, flipping, and altering the color in image data or synonym replacement in text data can artificially expand the training dataset, which helps improve model robustness without the need for new real data.
 b) Synthetic Data Generation: Using algorithms to generate artificial datasets that accurately reflect the statistical properties of real-world data can reduce the reliance on large real datasets and help overcome privacy issues.